Groot1509/South-Africa-jobs-hourly-salary-calculator/README.md

 HTML5 for the structure of the web application.
 CSS3 for styling and responsive design.
 JavaScript for interactive calculations and dynamic content updates.
-Getting Started
+For Daily New Insights of Jobs In Suth Africa and Salary, Visit: https://www.entryleveljobs.co.za/ Getting Started
 Clone the repository: